 Today I would like to share a recipe from a lunch I hosted a while back – months before our Shelter in Place took place.
 Let’s call this a Throwback Thursday type of post.
+A recipe for a chili mint paneer that I had at a lunch with friends.

 I had friends Shalini and Rose over for a casual lunch a while back and I can honestly say that when the three of us get together time just flies.
 Shalini and Rose are two of my very dear friends, not only can we spend hours together chatting, both these ladies are amazing cooks.
 Rose is a baker aficionado, and my friend Shalini is a fabulous Indian cook.
 In addition to being awesome cooks, they are both health conscious and their foods are mindfully made.
 Naturally, when these ladies come over I have to up my game, especially my culinary skills.